Compositions in chronological order

 The Only Color I Have (2011) 3 songs on poems by Sarah Manguso, for soprano, mezzo-soprano and flute/piccolo.
 Written for Marcia Gronewold Sly and Karen Pendleton.
-For premiere in spring 2013.
+Premiered in March 2013, also programmed for the SCI/Parma Music Festival in Portsmouth, NH, August 2013.

 Crowded Sourcing (2011) for violin and recorded accompaniment.
 Written for Morgan Evans Weiler, for Composer-to-Composer, Brunswick, Maine, Nov.
 16, 2011.

 Sharp Nostalgia (2011) for bass clarinet and piano.
 Performed by the composer with pianist Geoffrey Burleson, October 2012.

 Let us in a lovers’ round (2011) for SATB chorus, flute and piano.
 Premiered by UMaine University Singers, 2012.

 The Star Theatre (2011) for clarinet, piano and DVD.
 Premiered in January, 2012.
 Programmed at the Electroacoustic Barn Dance, Virginia, November 2012.

 Walkabout (2011) for bass clarinet and percussion.

 Fleuron (2011) for clarinet, ‘cello and piano.
 Premiered at the UMaine Patrons of the Arts Hartgen Award Ceremony, April 2011.